tm-a-t/TGPy/README.md

 ## Getting started

 Python 3.9+ required.
-Host TGPy and connect it to your Telegram account:
+Install TGPy and connect it to your Telegram account:

 ```shell
 > pip install tgpy